endurance21/firefly-react/README.md

 ## Want to Contribute ?
 Contributing to Open source is self rewarding and i love being part of it , if you too are excited about it , i would love to collaborate :3 .
 Currently we need help with :

-1.Using multithreading concepts to boost our  canvas rendering 2.particle pooling and hence performance optimization 3.I do believe this project has immense potential to offer some good out there , so any proposal for  new feature addition would be highly appreciated .
+* Using multithreading concepts to boost our  canvas rendering
+* particle pooling and hence performance optimization
+* I do believe this project has immense potential to offer some good out there , so any proposal for  new feature addition would be highly appreciated .
-4.Strong type checking and dynamic object validation would also make this library robust
+* Strong type checking and dynamic object validation would also make this library robust